2001 Houston Astros season: Inaugural Lone Star Series

 On June 8, the first-ever interleague game between the Houston Astros and the Texas Rangers took place at The Ballpark at Arlington, initiating the rivalry known as the Lone Star Series.
-The Astros won the first game by a score of 5-4, on a solo home run in the top of the 11th inning from Alou as the designated hitter.
+The Astros won the first game by a score of 5–4, on a solo home run in the top of the 11th inning from Alou, installed as the designated hitter.
 The team that would win the most games between the two in a season would be awarded the Silver Boot.

+On June 9, Rangers catcher Iván Rodríguez hit the first grand slam of the Lone Star Series.
+He connected off right-hander José Lima during the bottom of the third inning, after homering off Kent Bottenfield (2–5) during the first inning.
+Frank Catalanotto collected four hits while Rubén Sierra homered and tripled as Texas claimed the second contest, 16–4.

 On June 10, Orlando Merced stroked a pinch-hit, two-out, three-run home run in the top of the ninth to give the Astros the lead and eventual 6–5 win, which also decided into the Astros winning their first series against the Rangers.